Legal document

 | Product analytics and improvement | Legitimate interests / consent where required |

-| Legal compliance | Legal obligation |
+| Legal compliance and legal claims | Legal obligation / legitimate interests |

 | Marketing communications | Consent or legitimate interests, depending on context |